AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials.md

    url: /tutorials/create-visuals-from-sql.html

  - title: Exporting Raw Data
-   content: Learn how to use raw data exports to better understand what's powering your dashboard and how you can pinpoint data discrepancies
+   content: Learn how to use raw data exports to better understand what is powering your dashboard and how you can pinpoint data discrepancies
    url: /tutorials/export-raw-data.html

 ---